 The automotive industry is engaged in efforts to shift towards developing more environmentally friendly products.
 The PRC Government has implemented several policies to prompt the development of new energy vehicles so as to lower the country's crude oil consumption.
-As a result, the traditional internal combustion engine-powered
+As a result, the traditional internal combustion engine-powered vehicles face pressure to improve fuel efficiency, which contributes to competitive pressure in the automotive engine manufacturing industry.

-• Stricter emission standards affect product development of automotive engines
+Stricter emission standards affect product development of automotive engines